PrivateSky/callflow/README.markdown

     functionReference.swait(...)

->   same with wait but for use with SwarmUtil, swarmESB derived projects
+>   same with wait but has an additional call to preserve swarm phase environments.
+This functions should be used only with SwarmUtil, SwarmESB or SwarmCore derived projects.

 ### async(<list of variables>)